Anti-Submarine Warfare Shallow Water Craft: Background

 In December 2013, the Defence Acquisition Council (DAC) –- the main acquisition panel subordinate to India's Ministry of Defence (MoD), approved the procurement of sixteen anti-submarine warfare (ASW) vessels capable of operating in shallow waters, at a cost of ₹13440 crore, to replace the ageing Abhay-class corvettes of the Indian Navy – which were commissioned between 1989 and 1991.

 In June 2014, the MoD issued a tender, worth USD2.25 billion under the 'Buy and Make India' category to private-shipyards – including Larsen & Toubro (L&T), ABG Shipyard, Pipavav Defense and Offshore Engineering, Goa Shipyard (GSL) and Garden Reach Shipbuilders & Engineers (GRSE), for the procurement of the 16 anti-submarine vessels.

 In October 2017, Cochin Shipyard (CSL) and Garden Reach Shipbuilders & Engineers (GRSE) emerged as the first and the second-lowest bidder in the tender, respectively.

 Purchase

 On 29 April 2019, the MoD and GRSE signed a contract valued at ₹6311 crore for eight anti-submarine vessels, to be delivered between 2022 and 2026.
 The contract stipulated that the first vessel had to be delivered within 42 months of the date of signing, with the remaining seven vessels delivered at regular intervals.

 On 30 April 2019, the MoD and CSL signed a similar contract, valued at ₹6311 crore for the construction of the remaining eight vessels – within a deadline of 84 months.
 Under this contract, the first ship was also expected to be delivered within a span of 42 months, with subsequent deliveries of two ships per year.
+CSL has partnered with Kakkanad-based Smart Engineering & Design Solutions (India) Pvt Ltd to design the ships and make them lighter than the Arnala class.
+By the development of the Mahe-class, SEDS has become India's first private firm to design warships for the Indian Navy.